clairefro/obsidian-chat-cbt-plugin/README.md

 Chat with ChatCBT to help reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).

-**Features**
-- Available any time of day or night
-- Get kind and objective responses to help yourself uncover negative thinking patterns and see situations from healthier angles
-- Conversations are stored privately in local files on your computer
-- Automatically summarize your reframed thoughts in a table to inspire affirmations.
-- Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
-- 5000x cheaper than an average therapy session (less than two cents per session if using OpenAI, or FREE if using Ollama)

 ### Start chatting in a note

 ![untitled-2x](https://github.com/clairefro/obsidian-chat-cbt-plugin/assets/9841162/3b25b29e-ba86-4d39-b76f-fea17a75fe34)